arielf/weight-loss/QandA.md

 #### Machine learning: aren't you over-fitting the data?

-> Possibly, as the number of days in the data (about 40) is small and may even have some errors in it.
+> Possibly.
+The number of days in the data (about 120) may be too small, and my scales have low resolution.
+There may have other data-entry errors in it.
 >
-> OTOH: I tried many combinations, data-subsets, shufflings, bootstrapping, and while the small details varied, the main conclusions were very consistent: Longer sleep, Low carb, high fat, were leading me to losing weight.
+> OTOH: I tried many combinations, data-subsets, shufflings, bootstrapping, and while the details varied, the main conclusions were pretty consistent: longer sleep, Low carb, high fat, were leading me to losing weight.
 >
-> More data, and data from many people is always welcome!
+> More data, and data from many people is always welcome.
 >

+#### Machine learning: how much data do I need?

+> The more the better.
+More importantly: higher resolution scales (0.1 lb or less) are especially important.
+>
+> To increase the sample size, the most recent version of the software no longer uses each day as a single data point.
+It augments it in two ways:
+>    - It applies a variable-length sliding window on 1..N consecutive days over the data to auto-generate additional data-points.
+>    - It applies randomized bootstrapping on each data example.
+This adds another multiplier towards reducing random noise and variance.
+>
+> You're welcome to play with the Makefile `NDAYS` (max length of consecutive days of the sliding window) and `BS` (number of random bootstrapping rounds multiplier for each data-set example) parameters to see how much results change, and which part remains relatively stable.
+> For example:
+>       `make BS=7 NDAYS=5`
+>
+> My conclusions were that while some items in the middle fall into the "too little data to conclude from" category, items closer to the top/bottom, as a group, point to sleeping (fasting) longer and substituting carbs for fat, as likely weight-loss factors.

 #### Can you tell the story of how it went viral, and how does it feel to go Viral?

 >
 > From my PoV, it was an accidental success.
 >
-> I was trying to lose weight, and since I'm into ML, I found it natural to us some machine learning to guide me.
-Indeed it helped.
+> I was trying to lose weight, and since I'm into ML, I found it natural to us some machine learning to guide me, especially in the early stages.
+It helped.
 >
 > When I told this to a colleague of mine, she suggested I really have to share this more widely.
 So I dusted it up a it, cleaned the code to make it a bit more usable by others, wrote a few pages of background and put it on github.
 >